-Since 2021, Kenya has required visitors to obtain an eVisa in advance of travel (with very few workarounds).
+For the past few years, Kenya has required visitors to obtain an eVisa in advance of travel, with very few workarounds.

 Everything you need to enter/visit Kenya:

 1) eVisa: Apply only at the official government website: eVisa.go.ke, at least a few days before your trip. $55 total.

 A single entry is usually processed in a day.
 You’re supposed to print it out in colour, but a black & white copy should be accepted, as will be an online phone copy.
 They just care that it’s real and valid.

 2) Passport valid for at least six months longer, containing 3 blank pages or more.

 3) Flights confirming exit: a round-trip or onwards ticket.
 The airline counter will confirm its validity.